mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 own business applications and is not available to generate trade goods for the world in general.

-Exports from the various ‘claves and island nations are modest in quantity and constructed at tech level 6, making it difficult to bring in much offworld cash.
-Those ‘claves and nations that can find something offworlders want, and who invest the proceeds wisely, will eventually leave their rivals behind or absorb them.
+Exports from the various 'claves and island nations are modest in quantity and constructed at tech level 6, making it difficult to bring in much offworld cash.
+Those 'claves and nations that can find something offworlders want, and who invest the proceeds wisely, will eventually leave their rivals behind or absorb them.

 ###### TRIN A894A96 F 2

-Colonized not long after Mora, Trin is viewed by some as the ‘back door to the Marches’.
+Colonized not long after Mora, Trin is viewed by some as the 'back door to the Marches'.
 It can be reached from Deneb sector by an easy Jump–2 route through well–developed worlds with good ports in Gulf subsector.
 This creates a lucrative trade run into Trin, from where it is possible to head Coreward and join the Spinward Main or Spinward towards Glisten.

-Large quantities of goods move through Trin’s excellent Highport, which has many brokerages and commercial dispute resolution firms.
-Most ships are larger types; corporate freighters and liners rather than small, privately–owned ships, but Trin’s shipyards are used for refits by many smaller operators – at least, the ones that can afford the fees.
+Large quantities of goods move through Trin's excellent Highport, which has many brokerages and commercial dispute resolution firms.
+Most ships are larger types; corporate freighters and liners rather than small, privately–owned ships, but Trin's shipyards are used for refits by many smaller operators – at least, the ones that can afford the fees.